dnywh/brown-pages/src/guides/australia/vic/melbourne/inner-north.md

 summary:
   - Services are highly dependent on where exactly in Melbourne’s Inner North you are
   - Residential FOGO pickup service is available in all Merri-bek City Council areas but not yet in Yarra City Council areas
-  - Other options such as community gardens and ShareWaste drop-off also exist
+  - Other options such as community gardens and Peels drop-off also exist
 ---

 Melbourne’s Inner North covers suburbs split across several council areas, with each council offering widely differing composting services.